priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ### Create Database and Table
-Use the below command to create database
+Use the below command to create a database.

 ```console
 create database {name_of_your_database};